StackStorm/st2docs/docs/source/pack_configs.rst

 Dynamic configuration values offer additional flexibility and they include support for user-scoped datastore values.
-This comes handy when you want to use a different configuration value (e.g. differente API credentials) based on the user which invoked the action.
+This comes handy when you want to use a different configuration value (e.g. different API credentials) based on the user who invoked the action.

 Dynamic configuration value are stored in the datastore and are configured using CLI as shown in the section below.